All Collections

 Validating

-Users are able to validate with their previously set up node.
+Users can validate with their previously set-up node.
 If one is not already set up, they will be prompted to do so.
-Please view this article to learn how to validate through the Stake.
+Please view this article for more information on how to validate in Core's Stake.

 NOTE: Validating on a mainnet Avalanche node requires 2,000 AVAX.
 For more information about validating, please view the Validating FAQ.